-Solution in Listen and read the magazine article again.
+S Listen and read the magazine article again.
 How can farmers get around the problems related to grass-fed beef?

-- Solution Listen to a conversation between a rancher and her assistant.
+- Listen to a conversation between a rancher and her assistant.
 Choose the correct answers.

 - 1 What is the conversation mainly about?

 - A a drop in beef prices

 - B a mistake with antibiotics

 - C an increase in cattle weight

 - D a change in cattle raising methods

-- Why does the man oppose the woman's suggestions?
+- 2 Why does the man oppose the woman's suggestions?

 - A The ranch could lose money.

 - B The grass-fed trend is ending.

 - C The cattle don't need antibiotics.

 - D The cattle won't reach market weight.

-- Listen again and complete the conversation.

-4ssistant: Are you suggesting we switch to 1?
+Assistant: Are you suggesting we switch to 1?
 Rancher: I'm thinking about it.
-4ssistant: I don't think that's a good idea.
+Assistant: I don't think that's a good idea.
 The cattle will 2 to reach market weight.
 Rancher: I understand that.
 It'll take longer and it'll cost more.
-Issistant: I hope you'll 3 Rancher: Well, 4 I'd like to stop giving them antibiotics and growth hormones, as well. assistant: That could be a 5 We could lose a lot of money on sick and small cows.
-Rancher: we can also charge a lot more for grass-fed, hormone-free beef.
+Issistant: I hope you'll 3 Rancher: Well, 4 I'd like to stop giving them antibiotics and growth hormones, as well.
+Assistant: That could be a 5 We could lose a lot of money on sick and small cows.
+Rancher: I 6 But we can also charge a lot more for grass-fed, hormone-free beef.

-3 With a partner, act out the roles below based on Task 7.
+With a partner, act out the roles below based on Task 7.
 Then, switch roles.

 Are you suggesting we switch to ...
 I don't think that's a good idea.
 We can charge a lot more for ...